 |N||Competency Not Yet Achieved (Unsuccessful)

-If you are unsuccessful in any component of your assessment, you are able to re-enrol at a discounted fee to complete the Unit again.
+If you are unsuccessful in any component of your assessment, you have unlimited opportunities to re-enrol at a discounted fee to complete the Unit again.
 This discounted fee is available provided you re-enrol in a study period that commences within 6 months from your initial study period’s result release date.